mreznits/spectro-cloud/education-engineer/tutorial.md

   loadBalancer: {}
 ```

-["to its external Azure network"?
-Removed reference to Azure.
-AFAIK, we are not necessarily working with Azure.]: #

 The configuration file for the application *web* contains a *Deployment* configuration and a *Service* configuration.
 The *Deployment* configuration provides Kubernetes with the desired state of the application.
 The *Service* configuration exposes a port of the local cluster node (*NodePort*) to its external network, allowing you to access the application.

 # Deploy Application

-[Note: this is local deployment (i.e. not to AWS / Azure)]: #

 To deploy the application *web*, use the following command: